weavolutionmage/drachenwald/royals/drachenwald-succession.md

 <a href="#" class="btn btn--inverse">Drachenwald Succession</a>
 </p>

-Following the tradition of the East Kingdom (US and Canada eastern seaboard), Drachenwald royals reign for six months at a time, being crowned at 12th night in January, and Midsummer in June.
+Drachenwald royals reign for six months at a time, being crowned at 12th night in January, and Midsummer in June.

 These are the names of those who reigned first over the principality, and then the kingdom, of Drachenwald.

 A.S. is _Anno Societatis_, [the Society year](https://sca.org/links/calendar.html), which numbers from 1 May, 1966, the date of The First Tournament.